 Do hip replacement surgeries have any complications?

-Like any other surgery, this surgery also has its share of complications but occur very rare.
-Less than 2% cases report problems such as blood clot, infection, or loosening/wearing of joints.
+- Like any other surgery, this surgery also has its share of complications but occurs very rarely.
+Less than 2% of cases report problems such as blood clots, infections, or loosening/wearing of joints.
 Although uncommon, before the surgery, you should discuss the ways to reduce the risks with your orthopedic surgeon.
 All these are taken care of by your surgeon by continuous monitoring, medications, and precautionary measures.

 Recovery after the hip replacement surgery

 - Within one to two days after the surgery, you may be able to sit, stand, and walk with help of assistance.
 Your stay in the hospital post-operation may be for three to six days and your wound staples would be removed within 15 days after the surgery.